-Frazer Center Children's Program begins a phased reopening on June 1.
-The Adult Program is closed through June 30.
+Frazer Center Children's Program is closed through Sunday, June 14.
+The Adult Program is projected to reopen on Monday, July 6.
 Cator Woolford Gardens is closed for events through June 30.
-We continue to monitor the situation daily and will post updates when available. —updated Mon 6/1/2020
+We continue to monitor the situation daily and will post updates when available. —updated Thu 6/11/2020

 What does this closure mean to Frazer’s revenue?